Euclidean mirrors: enhanced vacuum decay from reflected instantons

 \section{Introduction}

-The decay of the quantum vacuum against the production of matter-antimatter pairs in the presence of a spatially uniform static electric background has been predicted long time ago by Schwinger \cite{Schwinger:1951nm}.
-The rate in the weak field and weak coupling limit for this so-called Schwinger effect is given by
+The decay of the quantum vacuum against the production of matter-antimatter pairs in the presence of a spatially uniform, static electric background has been predicted long time ago by Schwinger \cite{Schwinger:1951nm}.
+The rate in the weak field and weak coupling limit is given by

 with $e$ being the particle charge and $E$ the electric field strength, respectively.
-The prefactor counts for the quantum fluctuation and the characteristic exponential signals the quantum mechanical tunneling behaviour of this purely nonperturbative\footnote{The perturbative treatment in $E,e$ fails, see e.g. \cite{Dunne:2009gi}.} absorptive process.
+The prefactor counts for the quantum fluctuation and the characteristic exponential signals the quantum mechanical tunneling behaviour of this purely nonperturbative\footnote{The perturbative treatment in $E,e$ fails.
+For a comprehensive overview see \cite{Dunne:2004nc}.} absorptive process.
 The damping factor has the following dependence on the field strength,

-where $E_\mathrm{S} := m^2/e$, with $m$ being the particle mass, denotes the characteristic Schwinger limit beyond which the vacuum decay is expected to become significant.
+where $E_\mathrm{S} := m^2/e$, with $m$ being the particle mass, denotes the Schwinger electric field strength beyond which the vacuum decay is expected to become significant.
 Despite its elegant and relatively simple derivation in Quantum Electrodynamics (QED), vacuum pair production still could not yet be realised in the laboratory, mainly due to $E_\mathrm{S} = 1.3 \times 10^{18}$ V/m being extremely large.